zincsearch/zincsearch-docs/docs/ZincObserve/architecture.md

 The data query flow is:

 1. receive search request from http API.
 The node that receives the query request is called `LEADER querier for the query`.
-Other queriers are called `WORKER` queriers.
+Other queriers are called `WORKER queriers for that query`.
 1. `LEADER` parses and verifies SQL.
 1. `LEADER` finds the data time range and get file list from file list index.
 1. `LEADER` fetch querier nodes from cluster metadata.